Alligator Etiquette — What Every Florida Outdoors Person Should Know

 Florida is their habitat.
 Outdoors people share it.
 The five rules above keep that sharing functional.

-You’ll see your first gator within an hour of any of the spots on this site.
+You’ll see your first gator within an hour of any of the spots on this site — paddle the Everglades back country and you’ll lose count by lunchtime.
 Respect the distance.
 Don’t feed them.
 Move on.